4jqz/Webhook-spammer/readme.txt

 and also the whole thing is open source so dont dm me saying "why are you sending rats" its open source, if you don't want to run it I don't care don't run it

-credits to https://github.com/TaxMachine for the spammer
+credits to https://github.com/TaxMachine for some of the code <3